microsoft/PowerToys/doc/releases/tests-checklist-template.md

  - [ ] Test tab navigation.

  * Test Plugin Manager
-   - [ ] Enable/disable plugins and verify changes are populated to PT Run
+   - [ ] Enable/disable plugins and verify changes are picked up by PT Run
-   - [ ] Change `Direct activation phrase` and verify changes are populated to PT Run
+   - [ ] Change `Direct activation phrase` and verify changes are picked up by PT Run
-   - [ ] Change `Include in global result` and verify changes are populated to PT Run
+   - [ ] Change `Include in global result` and verify changes picked up by PT Run
    - [ ] Clear `Direct activation phrase` and uncheck `Include in global result`.
-Verify a warning message
+Verify a warning message is shown.
-   - [ ] Disable all plugins and verify the warning message
+   - [ ] Disable all plugins and verify the warning message is shown.

 ## Shortcut Guide
  * Run PowerToys as user: